Misled (Celine Dion song): Critical reception

+In 1997, British DJ Dean Lambert selected the song as one of his top 10 tunes, stating, "I love this record.
+You'll probably find that somewhere some girl has sung this to a guy thinking that she has been hard done by.
+But girls, let me tell you, you aren't the only ones.
+Back to the record, this is an instant floorfiller.
+The vocals are reality, but that's life.
+It's a shame it never got a British release sooner than it did because I know everyone bought the import version at least two years before and I'm sure it would have done a lot better if it had been released sooner in Britain, but I love it".
+In a 2018 review, Pip Ellwood-Hughes from Entertainment Focus wrote that the song "saw Dion take a rare departure into a dance-led sound".
+Christopher Smith from Talk About Pop Music described it as "groovy" and "full-of-life" in his 2019 review.

 Commercial performance

 In Canada, "Misled" entered the RPM 100 Hit Tracks chart in March 1994 and peaked at number four two months later.
-On the RPM Adult Contemporary, it reached number two and stayed in this position for five weeks.
+On the RPM Adult Contemporary chart, it reached number two and remained in that position for five weeks.
 On The Records charts, "Misled" peaked at number seven on Retail Singles and number two on Contemporary Hit Radio.
 In the United States, the song debuted on the Billboard Hot 100 in April 1994 and reached number 23 in June 1994.
 It became Dion's first song to top the US Billboard Dance Club Play chart, where it stayed at number one for two weeks.
-It also reached number 15 on the US Adult Contemporary.
+It also reached number 15 on the US Adult Contemporary chart.
 In the United Kingdom, "Misled" originally reached number 40 on the UK Singles Chart in April 1994.
-However, after the re-release, it achieved a new peak of number 15 in November 1995.
-"Misled" entered the Australian chart in May 1994 and reached number 55 the next month.
+After its re-release, it achieved a new peak of number 15 in November 1995.
+The song entered the Australian chart in May 1994 and reached number 55 the following month.
 In June 1994, it also debuted on the charts in New Zealand and Germany, where it peaked at numbers 31 and 83, respectively.
-In 2008, "Misled" was included on the European edition of Dion's greatest hits compilation, My Love: Ultimate Essential Collection.

 Music video

 The accompanying music video for "Misled" was directed by Randee St. Nicholas and released in June 1994.
-It was filmed in Los Angeles, with Robert Brinkman directing photography and John Hopgood producing the video.
-It alternates between scenes of Dion performing in a club, posing in front of a mirror and in a bathtub, and quarreling with a lover.
-The video was later included on Dion's DVD video collection All the Way...
+It was filmed in Los Angeles, with Robert Brinkman serving as director of photography and John Hopgood producing the video.
+The clip alternates between scenes of Dion performing in a club, posing in front of a mirror and in a bathtub, and arguing with a lover.
+The video was later included on Dion's DVD collection All the Way...
 A Decade of Song & Video (2001) and on the UK enhanced CD single of "A New Day Has Come".
-It was also made available on Dion's official YouTube channel remastered in HD in 2012.
+It was also made available in remastered HD on Dion's official YouTube channel in 2012.